 Call centers are changing.

-They’re fast becoming a hybrid of different digital communication channels that offer multichannel customer service.
+They’re fast becoming a hybrid of different digital communication channels that provide an omnichannel customer experience.

 All these changes mean that new technology is essential.
-But what technology is available to support and enhance the future call center?
+But what innovative tools are available to support and enhance the future contact center?

-Let’s take an in-depth look at the most important and exciting call center technology being used in 2022.
-We'll cover:
+In this article, we'll take an in-depth look at the most important and exciting call center technologies for 2023 and beyond.

 What is call center technology?